 An attorney can also help determine if you are eligible to apply for an “alternative-to-jail” program, such as the Pennsylvania Drug Court or the ARD program or a similar program.
 You may not automatically qualify for the program and have to have the approval of the District Attorney.
 A skilled drug attorney can help you with this process.

-At SMA Law Group, we offer free case evaluations.
+At SMT Legal, we offer free case evaluations.
 Call our experienced and aggressive Pittsburgh Drug Lawyer, Christopher Thomas today.

 Attorney Thomas has years of experience in defending the rights of people charged with drug crimes in Western Pennsylvania.
 He can answer your questions and give you options for how to fight your charges.

-At SMA Law Group, we want to help you minimize the negative impact a cocaine arrest will have on your life and future.
+At SMT Legal, we want to help you minimize the negative impact a cocaine arrest will have on your life and future.

 Depending on several different factors, you could either be charged with simple possession of cocaine or possession with intent to deliver (PWID) cocaine.
 The penalties for each vary greatly.